Marilyn Williamson Faculty Fellowship

 Guidelines

-Each proposal must consist of a narrative of no more than twelve double-spaced pages (excluding the application cover page), a detailed budget (explaining the budget information requested on the application cover page), and the professional record of the applicant.
+Each proposal must consist of a narrative of no more than 2500 words (excluding the application cover page, bibliography, professional record, and evidence of IRB approval, if required), and a detailed budget explaining the budget information requested on the application cover page.

-1. A completed application cover page with all required signatures (not part of the twelve-page limit).
+- A completed application cover page with all required signatures.
 Note: in the case that a department head is applying for a fellowship, he or she should obtain the signature of his or her dean.

-3. A project narrative of no more than twelve pages, which includes:
+- A project narrative of no more than 2500 words, which includes:

-• Significance and contribution to the applicant’s field and career
+- Significance and contribution to field and career

-4. A bibliography or list of relevant sources, not to exceed one page (included in the twelve-page limit).
+- A bibliography or list of relevant sources, not to exceed one page.